The Mars Volta: Reunion and subsequent albums (2022–present)

 On June 18, 2022, the band revealed the coordinates to a location in Los Angeles, California, where fans were allowed to preview new music from the band via an art installation called "L'ytome Hodorxí Telesterion".
 This was followed up by the release of the single "Blacklight Shine" and a tour announcement, marking both their first new music and first live shows in ten years.
 The band released a follow-up single "Graveyard Love" on July 8.
 The band subsequently announced their first album in 10 years, The Mars Volta, which was released on September 16.
 On March 10, 2023, the band announced an acoustic version of their self-titled album titled Que Dios Te Maldiga Mi Corazón, which released on April 21.

 A documentary film, Omar and Cedric: If This Ever Gets Weird, which chronicles Omar and Cedric's friendship across several decades, premiered at select film festivals in 2023 and 2024.
 Directed by Nicolas Jack Davies, the film received a one-day cinematic release on November 20, 2024, across the US.

 Beginning on February 25, 2025, the band played an entire unreleased new album during their sets opening for Deftones' arena tour.
 The Mars Volta's ninth studio album, Lucro Sucio; Los Ojos del Vacío, was officially announced by the Clouds Hill label on April 7, and released on April 11.
+On November 25, 2025, producer Sylvia Massy shared a picture with her, Rodriguez-Lopez, and Bixler-Zavala, stating that the duo, along with Jon DeBaun, stopped by her studio to work on their "new record."
+Bixler-Zavala confirmed he was tracking new material the following day on his Instagram story.

+On June 8, 2026, a 24-hour countdown appeared on the band's website.
+The following day, fans were prompted to vote for their favorite performance of "Enlazan las Tinieblas" out of three snippets of the song played during their tour the previous year.
+Fans would ultimately choose what songs would comprise a Lucro Sucio live album.

+The band plans to embark on a brief, career-spanning, US tour in September 2026, after exclusively performing Lucro Sucio material the previous year.